 - Updating bathymetry readings at completed SLRAOC project locations - Obtaining funds from other sources to continue improvements within the boundaries of the SLRAOC.
-Examples of non-AOC funding sources include: - GLRI's Focus Areas 2 (invasive species), 3 (non-point source pollution impacts on nearshore health) & 4 (habitats and species) - o Minnesota's Clean Water Fund and Outdoor Heritage Fund - Minnesota and Wisconsin Coastal Program grants - Natural Resources Damages Assessment trusts - NOAA's Coastal Habitat Restoration and Resilience grants
+Examples of non-AOC funding sources include: - GLRI's Focus Areas 2 (invasive species), 3 (non-point source pollution impacts on nearshore health) & 4 (habitats and species) - Minnesota's Clean Water Fund and Outdoor Heritage Fund - Minnesota and Wisconsin Coastal Program grants - Natural Resources Damages Assessment trusts - NOAA's Coastal Habitat Restoration and Resilience grants

-Examples of restoration work already started outside the AOC program include: hemi-marsh establishment and shoreline softening at Grassy Point, Lower Knowlton Creek fish passage improvements, and hemi-marsh establishment in Allouez Bay.
+Examples of restoration work already started outside the SLRAOC Program include: hemi-marsh establishment and shoreline softening at Grassy Point, Lower Knowlton Creek fish passage improvements, and hemi-marsh establishment in Allouez Bay.
 Seeking non-AOC funds will continue after delisting.

-- Sharing SLRAOC information with local units of government to ensure protection of SLRAOC investments. - Utilizing designated GLRI funding to improve environmental justice and climate resilience.
+- Sharing SLRAOC information with local units of government to help ensure protection of SLRAOC investments. - Utilizing designated GLRI funding to improve community engagement, environmental justice, and climate resilience.

-Additionally, longer-term efforts are underway that will continue after the AOC is delisted.
-These efforts continue making environmental improvements within the boundaries of the AOC and beyond the scope of the AOC goals.
-SLRAOC team members have participated in each of these forward-looking efforts to help ensure a smooth transition between the AOC Program and future initiatives.
+Additionally, longer-term efforts are underway that will continue after the SLRAOC is delisted.
+These efforts continue making environmental improvements within the boundaries of the SLRAOC and beyond the scope of the SLRAOC goals.
+SLRAOC team members have participated in each of these forward-looking efforts to help ensure a smooth transition between the SLRAOC Program and future initiatives.
 Examples include:

-- Data and document system development and utilization so that SLRAOC information continues to be accessible to the public, researchers, and program managers. - Lake Superior Headwaters Sustainability Partnership development and implementation by the partners entering into a memorandum of understanding, the: City of Duluth, City of Superior, FdL, MNDNR, MPCA, and WDNR - Lake Superior Lakewide Action and Management Plan implementation by MNDNR, MPCA, and WDNR - Lake Superior National Estuarine Research Reserve's development of a long-term monitoring strategy for the St. Louis River Estuary - Long-Term Monitoring and Maintenance Plan implementation for certain SLRAOC project sites by MNDNR, MPCA, WDNR, and private partners required to do so under the Superfund program. - Lower St. Louis River Habitat Plan update by the Habitat Work Group - Natural Resources Management Program Plan implementation by the City of Duluth - Regulated Navigation Area rule development and implementation by the US Coast Guard - St. Louis River Estuary National Water Trail Master Plan implementation by SLRA and associated stakeholders
+- Data and document system development and utilization so that SLRAOC information continues to be accessible to the public, researchers, and program managers. - Lake Superior Headwaters Sustainability Partnership development and implementation of the conservation blueprints for the SLR Estuary by the partners that have entered into a memorandum of understanding.
+Currently, LSHSP Forum members include the City of Duluth, City of Superior, FdL, MNDNR, MPCA, and WDNR. - Lake Superior Lakewide Action and Management Plan implementation by FdL, MNDNR, MPCA, and WDNR. - Lake Superior National Estuarine Research Reserve's development of a long-term monitoring strategy for the St. Louis River Estuary. - Long-Term Monitoring and Maintenance Plan implementation for certain SLRAOC project sites by MNDNR, MPCA, WDNR, and private partners required to do so under the Superfund program. - Lower St. Louis River Habitat Plan update by the Habitat Work Group.

-- St. Louis River Natural Area Management Plan implementation by the City of Duluth - St. Louis River Restoration Initiative implementation by the MNDNR - Waabizheshikana (Marten Trail) Interpretive Plan implementation by the City of Duluth - Wild Rice Management Plan Update implementation by the 1854 Treaty Authority, FdL, MNDNR, SLRA, and WDNR - St. Louis River One Watershed One Plan implementation by Soil and Water Conservation Districts
+- Natural Resources Management Program Plan implementation by the City of Duluth. - Regulated Navigation Area rule development and implementation by the US Coast Guard. - St. Louis River Estuary National Water Trail Master Plan implementation by SLRA and associated stakeholders. - St. Louis River Natural Area Management Plan implementation by the City of Duluth. - St. Louis River Restoration Initiative implementation by the MNDNR. - Waabizheshikana (Marten Trail) Interpretive Plan implementation by the City of Duluth - Manoomin Management Plan implementation by the 1854 Treaty Authority, FdL, MNDNR, SLRA, and WDNR. - A proposal for a manoomin contaminant uptake study and post-doctoral research by LSNERR, 1854 Treaty Authority, FdL, Great Lakes Indian Fish and Wildlife Commission (GLIFWC) and WDNR. - St. Louis River One Watershed One Plan implementation by Soil and Water Conservation Districts.

 Best professional judgment, based on information available in 2013, indicated that contractual costs for implementation of the BUI removal strategies and associated management actions included in the RAP could range from \$300-\$400M.
-It is important to note that these are estimated funds needed to implement management actions identified in 2013 and do not include pre-2013 costs already expended on the significant efforts already made towards AOC delisting.
+It is important to note that these were estimated funds needed to implement management actions identified in 2013 and do not include pre-2013 costs already expended on the significant efforts already made towards AOC delisting.
 As construction projects are completed, actual costs are proving to be significantly higher than the 2013 estimates and will be tracked and summarized in BUI removal and delisting documents.